Are Authorized User Tradelines Ethical in 2023?

 The Ethics of Not Repaying Your Debts

 First of all, when you hire a credit repair company, it's almost always because you're indebted and delinquent on your payments.
 That means you owe money to a lender or creditor - fair and square.
 You've used the credit line they trusted you to repay, and for whatever circumstance (we're not judging you) you are unable or unwilling to repay it.
 In this situation, the goal of a credit repair specialist is to help you avoid paying those debts completely.
-Let's take a peek at how this is done.
+Another possibility is to minimize the amount that you must repay.
+This all depends on the circumstance and the amount owed.
+Anyway, let's take a peek at how this is done.

 Credit repair (again, in the example at hand) is not a simple process but it can work very well.
 By continually sending dispute letters to the creditors or collections companies you owe money to, they're gambling that eventually that institution will fail to respond to your dispute on time (by law they are allowed 30 days to prove the validity of your debt).
 Law requires that if the debt is not validated, it must be eliminated from your credit profile.
 Essentially, you are hoping that you can catch the lender off guard or stall them from validating your debt with the intent that you'll get away clean and clear; without having to pay a penny of that completely legitimate debt.